 “You’re sitting in the room with giants in the business,” one Times reporter, appalled by Sulzberger’s toy moose, told New York Magazine.
 “It was mortifying.”
 “Its use struck some in the audience as a tone-deaf and patronizing gesture,” reported the New York Daily News.
 “It wasn’t just embarrassing,” wrote journalist John Ellis.
 “It was embarrassing and pathetic.”

 For days thereafter, pundits pondered why the 52-year-old publisher had brought a toy moose to such a serious meeting.
 Eventually they discovered that Sulzberger is a huge fan of psychological motivation techniques.
 The moose is akin to the expression “the elephant in the room,” a big topic that people are reluctant to acknowledge or talk about.

 “My father and his generation were defined by the Great Depression and World War II, and it created a very strong command-and-control culture,” Sulzberger has said.
 “My generation is defined more by revolutions….
 We deal with the moose.”

 In 2003 Sulzberger opposed critics who demanded that The New York Times relinquish a Pulitzer Prize which had been awarded in 1932 to Times Soviet Union correspondent Walter Duranty.
 Duranty’s reporting had covered up Soviet dictator Joseph Stalin‘s systematic starvation of millions of Ukrainian kulak farmers.
 The leftwing Duranty took favors from the Communist government, including a mistress, in exchange for concocting this pro-Soviet propaganda.

-Sulzberger frequently sends his staffers on retreats like those of the motivational group “Outward Bound,” whose New York City chapter he has headed.
-Employees at these retreats are expected to improve teamwork through shared activities such as three-legged races, cake baking, and rock climbing.
+Sulzberger frequently sent his staffers on retreats like those of the motivational group “Outward Bound,” whose New York City chapter he once headed.
+Employees at these retreats were expected to improve teamwork through shared activities such as three-legged races, cake baking, and rock climbing.